george-hawkins/mkv-subtitles/README.md

 Note: the `tessedit_char_blacklist`, this is a list of blacklisted characters that are unlikely to validly occur in the subtitles and without it, Tesseract sometimes e.g. interpreted `I` as `|`.

 Even with this blacklist, it often mixed up `!` and `I`.
 The `!` appears in lots of places validly but I would have hoped given that Tesseract has to be told what language is being converted that it would e.g "know" that `!` generally only appears in very particular situations and definitely not at the start of sentences.
 I manually, cleaned up all the `!` issues (oddly, it never seemed to mistake an `!` for an `I` - it was always only the other way around).

-And `1` and `I` are also frequently confused.
+Commont mistakes were:

+* `!` instead of `I`.
+* `1` instead of `I`.
+* `lam` instead of `I am`.
+* Oddly, two instances of `K` rather than `k` (both in the work `Know`) - all other capitalization seemed fine.

 This is surprisingly quick - clearly OCRing isn't a taxing job for modern computers.